 Botox is a nerve-blocker that has been used for over three decades to relax facial muscles.
 It is injected directly into the facial muscles that tense up and cause deep wrinkles, such as the forehead and eyebrow furrows (often called worry and frown lines) or crow’s feet.
 Botox blocks the nerve signals that cause these wrinkles, allowing them to relax and smooth out.

 In two weeks or less, you should see a big reduction in your wrinkles.
 The effects can last for up to three months and, with repeated injections, you may see a permanent reduction in wrinkles.
-Also, patients can combine Botox with other medical aesthetic services, such as the Hydrafacial MD or Microneedling, to drastically improve the look of their skin.
+Also, patients can combine Botox with other medical aesthetic services, such as Hydrafacial MD or Microneedling, to drastically improve the look of their skin.
 With repeated injections, you may see a permanent reduction in wrinkles.

 Botox is for adults who want to relax deep wrinkles or halt the deepening of lighter wrinkles.
 It is widely used and considered very safe, although it hasn’t been tested with pregnant women.

 Botox can also be used to treat excessive sweating in your palms, feet or armpits.

 You should avoid all NSAIDS (aspirin, ibuprofen, Aleve, Advil) for 5 days prior to procedure to minimize any possibility of bruising.
 Eating pineapple, taking Bromelain or Arnica supplements is also helpful.